RobloxAPI/spec/formats/rbxlx.md

 - **Property type:** Rect
 - **Contains:** elements

-Contains elements for each component of the Ray:
+Contains elements for each component of the Rect:

 - `min`
 - `max`